nithin6996/college-demo/README.md

 # college-demo
-This is my first repository
+This is my first GIT repository.